ericcornelissen/eslint-plugin-top/SECURITY.md

 #### Out of Scope

-- Bugs not part of the published npm package.
+- Bugs in code not part of a published artifact.
 - Insecure defaults or confusing API design.
-- Known vulnerabilities in third-party dependencies or devDependencies.
+- Known vulnerabilities in third-party dependencies.

 ### What to Include in a Report